Korean Green vs Shishito: Mild Snacking Peppers

 C. annuum

-Shishitos belong to Capsicum annuum, the same broad botanical family that includes bell peppers, jalapeños, and most of the peppers you'll find at any grocery store.
+Shishitos belong to Capsicum annuum peppers as a species, the same broad botanical family that includes bell peppers, jalapeños, and most of the peppers you'll find at any grocery store.

 Shishitos are thinner-walled and more delicate, with a flavor that leans smoky and grassy when blistered.
 Raw, they taste mildly vegetal with a hint of pepper sweetness.
 But blistered in a hot cast iron or wok, they develop a charred, slightly smoky depth that Korean green peppers don't replicate as easily.
 The thin skin blisters and chars faster, which is central to their most popular preparation.